 The 4½-mile section of the river between Scanlon and Carlton, lined with nine rapids of Class I-IV difficulty, also is favored by kayakers and canoeists.

-People can pick up three of the trailheads within a block of each other in West Duluth.
+People can pick up four of the trailheads within a block of each other, at Grand Avenue and 75th Avenue in West Duluth.

 The 70-mile Willard Munger State Trail, named for the longtime Duluth legislator who successfully pushed for the cleanup of the river, starts behind the Willard Munger Inn.